ldcas-uc3m/TFM/parts/state_of_the_art.typ

 #figure(
   image("../img/partial_address_decoding.svg", width: 80%),
-  caption: [Partial address decoding of eight registers @Bulić2024[fig. 1.8]], ) <fig:partial-address-decoding>
+  caption: [Partial address decoding of eight registers @Bulić2024[fig. 1.9]], ) <fig:partial-address-decoding>

 === I/O implementation and simulation <sec:devices-impl>
+// TODO: blah blah

+==== Devices in RISC-V
+RISC-V implements _Memory-Mapped I/O_ (MMIO).
+In particular, the specification states that the _execution environment interface_ (EEI) #quote[will define what I/O operations are possible, and in particular, which memory addresses when accessed by load and store instructions will be treated and ordered as device input and device output operations respectively rather than memory reads and writes] @RISCVUnprivileged[chap.
+2.7].

+// examples
+For example, the FE310-G002 RISC-V based _System-on-Chip_ (SoC)---based on the RV32IMAC ISA---uses memory-mapped registers for its GPIO interface, with four registers (input/output value and input/output enable) that control its 32 pins
+@Bulić2024[chap.
+1.7].
+In terms of simulators, only Spike and Sail implement some platform-defined MMIO @SpikeRISCV @SailRISCV.
+SAILATOR implements the basic keyboard and display operations through the use of system calls, which directly interact with the web application @Cano2025SAILATOR.

 ==== Z80 peripherals
+The Z80 CPU interfaced with devices through up to 256 ports, through the `IN` and `OUT` instructions @ZilogZ80.
+The Sinclair ZX Spectrum used this for, among other devices, its screen and keyboard.
+For the screen, there were two modes of operation.
+The simplest way was intended for text output, as the system could write the values of specific characters directly to the screen.
+On the other hand, the system reserved one byte per pixel of main memory, and the ULA (Uncommited Logic Array) was the chip in charge of rendering the screen by reading the memory segment, which was triggered by writing to ULA port.
+For the keyboard, an input port codifies the keys that are currently pressed, and a subroutine triggered by an interrupt on a timer---as mentioned in #ref(
+  <sec:timer-impl>,

-@Black2018ZX1 @Black2018ZX2 @Black2018ZX3
+)---reads those values @Black2018ZX1 @Black2018ZX2 @logan1983complete.

 ==== Devices in WepSIM
-Due to the fact that devices in WepSIM are implemented on their own separate memory address space, WepSIM's Control Unit (@fig:wepsim-cu) includes two pins connected to the control bus---`IOR` and `IOW`---in order to signal a read or write operation to a device.
-As shown in @fig:wepsim-ep, the keyboard and display devices only have a data register and a status register, but the rest of the devices include an extra control register.
-The registers are addressed by reading the 2-byte port address from the address bus, and they use partial addressing, where the first byte selects the device and the last byte, the register @wepsimHandbook[chap.
+WepSIM's Control Unit (@fig:wepsim-cu) includes two pins connected to the control bus---`IOR` and `IOW`---in order read or write from/to a device register, similar to the `OE` and `CE` pins mentioned in @sec:mmio.
+As shown in
+@fig:wepsim-ep, the keyboard and display devices only have a data register and a status register, but the rest of the devices include an extra control register.
+The registers are addressed by reading the 2-byte port address from the address bus, and they use partial addressing, where the first byte selects the device and the last byte, the register.
+WepSIM devices are implemented on their own separate memory address space and use specific `in`/`out` instructions#footnote[As the microinstructions are programmable, a user _could_ implement devices as memory-mapped by modifying the read/write memory instructions.].
+Nevertheless, the devices have _Direct Memory Access_, in order to read data from main memory, although there are no specific signals to control that feature @wepsimHandbook[chap.
 2.5--2.6].

 // specifics
-As described in @sec:devices-impl, the timer device

-// == CREATOR???
+As described in @sec:devices-impl, the timer device---with a device ID of `0x11`---generates an interrupt if its `IOCR`---port `0x1104`---is set to `0x0` every $n$ cycles, $n$ being the value of its `IODR`---port `0x1108`.
+The keyboard device, when a key is pressed, stores in its status register (`KBSR`) the value `0x1`, and the ASCII value of the key in its data register (`KBDR`), and the status register is automatically reset after the data register is read.
+The display device, on the other hand, automatically displays the ASCII character stored in its data register (`DDR`) and signals through its status register (`DSR`) that the operation has finished.
+Other devices, such as the LED matrix, read data from the main memory address stored in its data register
+@wepsimHandbook[chap.
+2.5--2.6].